suvasis7/Netflix-Data-Analytics/README.md

   We also saw how to handle missing and duplicated values in the dataset

+# Contributing

+  Feel free to contribute to this project by:

+  Forking and extending the analysis.
+  Adding new data sources or analysis techniques.
+  Sharing your insights and findings in the comments.
+  Please keep all contributions relevant to the project goals and maintain a clean and documented codebase.
   We also saw how to make countplots and find unique values for any particular column in the dataset

   We saw highest rating Tv show or Movies in dataset.